steveiliop56/tinyauth-docs/docs/guides/allowed-paths.md

 # Allowed Paths

-Sometimes you may want to allow a specific path of your application (like `/api`) to be available without having the tinyauth login screen since these paths usually have their own authentication.
-This is why tinyauth supports a regex ignore list for this exact reason.
+Sometimes you may want to allow a specific path of your application (like `/api`) to be available without having the Tinyauth login screen since these paths usually have their own authentication.
+This is why Tinyauth supports a regex ignore list for this exact reason.

 ## Modifying the tinyauth container

-We firstly need to make some small changes to the tinyauth container.
+We firstly need to make some small changes to the Tinyauth container.
 We will use the example from the getting started guide and modify it like this:

 ```yaml
 tinyauth: